What are remote treks in Nepal?

 Nepal is a country with abundant number of peaks.
 Even the capital of Nepal, Kathmandu has great view of the mountain from all most all of the tall buildings.
 So, when you want to trek in the remote parts of Nepal, it is always about witnessing the beautiful scenery and outstanding landscape.

-Trekking trails of Nepal goes along the village and living museum of culture, tradition is explored in the remote trek in Nepal.
+Trekking trails of Nepal goes along the village and living museum of culture, tradition is explored in the remote treks in Nepal.
 But with the positive political change in Nepal, we are in the process of rapid development.
 Nepal has stable government and they are functioning moderate.
 At the moment government is changing the system and removing all the flaws of the country so the turning of the remote villages into modernized sub urban is somehow slow, but once all the corrupt action will be eliminated the rapid development of Nepal will kicks off.

 So, if you are a remote nature lover; I recommend visiting above stated place within 2025.